Ambahm/Inventory-PERPRETUAL/README.rst

 | **Then**  I will be taken to a  screen to enter  information :
                         Item Name, Serial Number, Cost, Size, Quantity
 | **And**   Calculations will be for : *Loss = Quantity Lost x cost * , not using
 this number in program as this is relevant  for accounting purposes.
-                        Updates will me made for *Quantity Available* for that size and type of shoe.
+ | **And**   Updates will me made for *Quantity Available* for that size and type
+ of shoe.
 Quantity Available will be reduced b the Quantity lost